-Welcome to our page about the best things to do in the Fethiye area – our hometown on the blue waters of the Mediterranean coast.
+Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

-There’s only so much you can do on one holiday in Fethiye so you can pick and choose from this list of things to do.
+Rich history, spectacular natural beauty; but there’s only so much you can do on one holiday in Fethiye, so you can pick and choose from this list of things to do.

-And then return again and again to complete the rest!
+And then you can return again (and again) to complete the rest!

-All recommendations are what we love about this area.
+All recommendations are what we love about this area of the stunning Turquoise Coast.

-And what we would like to recommend to you’re about to visit the Fethiye area of Turkey.
+And what we would like to recommend to you if you’re about to visit the Fethiye area of Turkey.

 Recommendations are in no particular order.